pnayak93/week_9/README.md

 ```

-Then we can generate the DESeq Matrix using the following code block.
+Then we can check that the sample info names from the shortRNAlist1.txt file and the formatted sample names in the data frame are the same, and generate the DESeq Matrix using the following code block.

 ```
+#check that the columns are the same
 cbind(temp,sampleInfo$FullSampleName,temp == sampleInfo$FullSampleName)

+#Generate the DESeq Matrix
 dds = DESeqDataSetFromMatrix(countData=countdata, colData=sampleInfo, design=~TissueCode)
 dds <- DESeq(dds)
 res <- results( dds )